Council Approved Dropped Kerb Contractors

 When you replace a front garden with hard standing, rain can no longer absorb into the ground.
 As increasingly more households take this step, the collective effect seriously increases the risk of flooding, so it’s important to incorporate drainage in your plans.

-Planning permission is normally needed if you wish to drop the kerb outside your property to allow a car to cross the pavement.
+Planning permission is generally needed if you wish to drop the kerb outside your property to allow a car to cross the pavement.
 This is due to the fact that the pavement might need to be strengthened to take the weight of motor vehicles and prevent them from damaging the surface or any water pipes or cables below.
 It is in addition to ensure the new access will not be a safety risk to other highway users.

 Call Today For Your Free Quote - 07595 510190